rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-11-03-aspnetcore-rust-nng.md

 One thing that's fantastic about our microservice architecture is once we start a Rust service we can interact with it the same as our C# services (i.e. via Thrift RPC or NNG pub/sub).
 No need to deal with managed to unmanaged interop which [gets pretty hairy for non-trivial types]({% post_url /2018/2018-08-21-windows-services %}#failure-actions).

-First thing that came to mind was actually relacing the C# broker with a Rust implementation so [it isn't affected by that pesky garbage collector](https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals#what-happens-during-a-garbage-collection).
+First thing that came to mind was actually replacing the C# broker with a Rust implementation so [it isn't affected by that pesky garbage collector](https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals#what-happens-during-a-garbage-collection).